Barenaked Ladies discography

-The discography of Canadian alternative rock band Barenaked Ladies consists of 13 primary studio albums, three themed studio albums, 41 singles, three live albums, two greatest hits compilations, and three video releases.
+The discography of Canadian alternative rock band Barenaked Ladies consists of 14 primary studio albums, three themed studio albums, 41 singles, three live albums, two greatest hits compilations, and three video releases.
 This list does not include material recorded by band members individually or with other side projects.

 Barenaked Ladies was formed in 1988 by Steven Page and Ed Robertson, both singer-songwriter guitarists.
 Andy and Jim Creeggan joined the group on percussion and bass respectively approximately a year later.
 In mid-1990, Tyler Stewart joined the band as drummer with Andy Creeggan shifting to keyboards after returning from an exchange trip.
 Andy Creeggan left the band before the mid-1995 sessions for its third album (recorded as a four-piece).
 He was replaced by Kevin Hearn later on in 1995.
 The band's lineup remained unchanged until Page left the band in early 2009.
 They have sold at least 15 million records including albums and singles.

 Albums

 Pre-label releases

-The following albums were recorded and released prior to the band's first major record deal.
-They are essentially demo/promo tapes, though the Yellow Tape became commercially successful.
+The following albums were recorded and released prior to the band's first major record deal, consisting of demo/promo tapes.
+The Yellow Tape was commercially successful.